 Boston establishes Artist Relief Fund in response to Coronavirus

-We will be modifying the Opportunity Fund to best address the current needs of artists whose creative practices and incomes are being adversely impacted by COVID-19.
-Beginning on Thursday, March 12, the Opportunity Fund application will reopen as the Boston Artist Relief Fund.
+We modified the Opportunity Fund to best address the current needs of artists whose creative practices and incomes are being adversely impacted by COVID-19.
+On Thursday, March 12, the Opportunity Fund application reopened as the Boston Artist Relief Fund.

 Through a partnership with Boston Center for the Arts, individuals can donate to the Artist Relief Fund.